semantic-release-action/rust/README.md

 #### test-command

 The shell command used to provide confidence in the proposed changes.
-Defaults to `cargo test` but you can override this to `cargo check` or anything else.
+Defaults to `cargo test`, but you can override this to `cargo check` or anything else.

-## Release
+## Release binary

-Continuous deployments are provided by `.github/workflows/release.yml`.
+Continuous deployments for Rust binaries are provided by `.github/workflows/release-binary.yml`.

 Each deploy: